-1. A good example of the motif of lecherous drunkenness
+1. A good example of the motif of the lecherous musician

 Compare with a corbel at Ventouse (Charente) photographed by Julianna Lees.